Use the information provided here to help resolve password synchronization issues.

 - In the General area, make sure that User Principal Name (UPN) or sAMAccountName is selected for Okta username format.

-If you launch the AD Password Sync agent and a message displays stating that the agent is not enabled, you must enter your Okta URL (for example, https://mycompany.okta.com) and click Verify URL.
-Use the https:// prefix in your entry.
+If you launch the PSA and a message displays stating that the agent isn't enabled, the you must enter your Okta URL.
+For example:

-If you launch the AD Password Sync agent and see the message The underlying connection was closed.
-Could not establish trust relationship for the SSL/TLS secure channel, then you installed AD Password Sync agent version 1.3.0 or later and your environment is one in which the agent's support for SSL certificate pinning prevents communication with the Okta server.
+If you launch the PSA and see message indicating that the "underlying connection was closed," then you installed PSA version 1.3.0 or later and your environment doesn't support SSL certificate pinning for communication with the Okta server.
 This is most likely to occur in environments that rely on SSL proxies.
-To allow installation to complete in this case, Okta recommends that you bypass SSL proxy processing by adding the domain okta.com to an allowlist.
+To allow the installation to succeed in this case, Okta recommends that you bypass SSL proxy processing by adding the domain okta.com to an allowlist.

-Alternatively, you can choose to disable SSL certificate pinning as described below, but be aware that doing so disables a security enhancement provided by the agent.
+Alternatively, you can choose to disable SSL certificate pinning as described in the following steps, but be aware that doing so disables a security enhancement provided by the agent.

 To disable support for SSL pinning, edit the Windows registry as follows:

-- Click Search, enter regedit in the search box, and press Enter.
+- Click Search, enter regedit in the search box, and then click Enter.

 - If the message Do you want to allow this app to make changes your device? appears, click Yes.

-- In the Registry Editor, navigate to HKEY_LOCAL_MACHINE > SOFTWARE > Okta > AD Password Sync.
+- In the Registry Editor, go to .

 - Double-click the setting Enable certificate pinning and change the value to 0.